 First plans.
 Identify the type of speech you want.
-Do some planning, jot down an idea or two and be ready for any surprises.
-Take a look at the party venue.
+Then, do some planning, jot down an idea or two and be ready for any surprises.
+Then, you can take a look at the party venue.
 Work out the best location from which to speak.
 If party music is planned you should be able to use a microphone—essential kit for a noisy party atmosphere.

 Drinks.
 Don’t even think about public speaking when the party drinks have been flowing a long time.
-Your audience’s attention will be elsewhere and interruptions are inevitable.
+That’s because your audience’s attention will be elsewhere and interruptions are inevitable.
 And of course, it goes without saying, you shouldn’t consider trying to give a speech yourself when you have had one or two.
 It doesn’t work and is often embarrassing!

 Starters.
 Aim to speak near the beginning of the party when people have arrived, had a drink or two and conversation is flowing.
 If dinner is being served aim to speak before dinner.
 It’s not an after dinner speech.

 The next course.
 If you have organised the party then it’s best to say a quick thank you to the hotel or catering staff.
 Or, if your office manager has organised the party it’s definitely best to thank them for all their hard work.
 It’s always a challenge organising the office party, so a big thank you will be well received.

 Presents.
 The office party is a good time for some other thanks – for people or teams.
 When thanking people remember to get the technique right.
 So, for example, “And now, someone who’s always committed to the customer, someone who always puts their customer first, someone who it is a pleasure to work with…[pause]…first name, second name”.
 Applause will start spontaneously when you get it this way round.
 However, if you name the person and then keep talking the audience loses track of the applause point.